jancona/dmrfill/README.md

-# dmrfill - Fill codeplus with repeater data
+# dmrfill - Fill QDMR/dmrconf codeplugs with repeater data

-## Usage

-`ds` Repeater data source, either RADIOID or REPEATERBOOK

 ## How it works

 Start with a `QDMR` codeplug YAML file for your radio as a base.
 Use `dmrfill` to populate it with repeater data gathered from external sources.

 Source YAML comes from `QDMR`/dmrconf.
-Each invocation of `dmrfill` does a query to an external source of repeater data, creates codeplug entries like channels, zones, callgroups, etc. and merges them into the source YAML. `dmrfill` can be run in a pipeline to assemble a codeplug from a variety of sources, like Repeaterbook, RadioID, or user-supplied files (format TBD).
+Each invocation of `dmrfill` does a query to an external source of repeater data, creates codeplug entries like channels, zones, callgroups, etc. and merges them into the source YAML. `dmrfill` can be run in a pipeline to assemble a codeplug from a variety of sources, like RepeaterBook, RadioID, or user-supplied files (format TBD).
 The output YAML can be loaded into `QDMR` or piped into `dmrconf`.